alexbain/alexbain.github.com/source/_posts/2013-01-06-setting-up-lirc-on-the-raspberrypi.markdown

 Please check out these diagrams for information and schematics about how to wire everything up:

+* [RasperryPi IR Schematic for LIRC](/blog/2013/03/09/raspberrypi-ir-schematic-for-lirc/) - My own schematic, which I've been using myself.
 * [RaspberryPi lirc_rpi](http://aron.ws/projects/lirc_rpi/) - Contains hardware and schematics for the raspberryPi
 * [TV-B-Gone Schematic](http://www.ladyada.net/make/tvbgone/design.html) - Info on wiring up IR leds / receivers
 * [GPIO pinout for RaspberryPi](http://www.instructables.com/files/deriv/FJA/5B1M/H2WERJ0U/FJA5B1MH2WERJ0U.LARGE.jpg) - GPIO pinout diagram

-Here's a picture of my RaspberryPi with all of the components wired up and working:
+Here's a picture of my initial schematic ([view the updated one here](/blog/2013/03/09/raspberrypi-ir-schematic-for-lirc/)) wired up to my RaspberryPi with all of the components tested and working:

 <img src="/images/posts/raspberrypi-ir.jpg" class="center" />